roytang/blog/content/quotes/tic.md

 ### 814

-<hunter> we dont have leadership
+&lt;hunter&gt; we dont have leadership

-<hunter> we are a lawless wasteland
+&lt;hunter&gt; we are a lawless wasteland

 ---